-These group environments focus on individuals going deeper intellectually.
+Study groups meet to learn more about God and the Bible all for the purpose of becoming more like Jesus.
 Usually a specific topic or book of the Bible is what brings these groups together.
 There are certainly social and communal aspects to these groups, but they have a much more structured feel.
 They will often include required reading and study outside the meeting times.

 To see a list of our Study Groups, click HERE.

-These group environments focus on individuals healing holistically.
+Recovery Groups are focused on individuals healing holistically.
 Whether it’s recovering from chemical dependency, walking through mental health challenges or overcoming the hurts, habits, and hangups in our lives, recovery groups help people pursue holistic healing by embracing Jesus as their higher power.
 Weekly meetings, with both large and small group components, are essential elements to these groups.
 Recovery groups are always open.

 To learn more about our Recovery Groups, click HERE.